rwanderc/blog/content/posts/2022-04-24-spike-generator.markdown

 ## Identifying spikes

-To identify spikes, it's important to compare the acceleration with a subset of other accelerations previously collected and calculate if the new collected acceleration respects a certain threshold.
+To identify spikes, we will compare the acceleration with a subset of other accelerations previously collected and calculate if the new collected acceleration respects a certain threshold.

 The Standard Deviation expresses the level of dispersion in a set of points.
 It indicates how uniform a set of data is.

 # Spike simulator